MicrosoftDocs/learn/learn-pr/azure/aks-optimize-compute-costs/includes/4-spot-node-pools.md

 >[!CAUTION]
 >
->After you enable some preview features in Azure, you can use defaults for all AKS clusters created in the subscription.
-Test preview features in non-production subscriptions to avoid unforeseen side effects in production deployments.
+>After you enable some preview features in Azure, defaults might be used for all AKS clusters created in the subscription.
+Test any preview features in non-production subscriptions to avoid unforeseen side effects in production deployments.

 To register the **spotpoolpreview** feature: